Legacy System Modernization Approaches for Architects

 Wrapping Up

-Leaving behind a maintainable system is a mark of true architectural leadership.
-The $5M maintenance trap isn't just a budget line.
-It's a liability that threatens your company's future and your professional legacy.
-Stop the bleeding now.
-It's about building things that last, not just fixing them temporarily.
+Leaving a system that's easy to maintain is a sign of good architectural leadership.
+The high cost of old systems isn't just a budget problem.
+It's a risk for your company and your career.
+Stop the losses now.
+Build things that last.

-Don't let your retirement legacy be defined by a system no one can maintain.
-Send me your current system setup and I'll outline a 10-year migration roadmap that saves millions and builds for the next 20 years.
+Do not let your retirement legacy be a system no one can maintain.
+Send me your current system setup.
+I will outline a 10 year migration roadmap.
+It will save money and build for the next 20 years.

 Written by